lauravoineag/Android-Terminology/README.md

                     - fun name(inputs){body}

 # Variable

+- *Var* is mutable, value can change
+- *Val*(read-only) keyword - when you expect the value not to change (e.g if value is 10 you cannot change to 11)
+  - cannot be reassigned, cannot edit or modify.
+  - is like declaring a constant value [constants](https://developer.android.com/kotlin/style-guide?authuser=1#constant_names)

 - container for a piece of data - refer to it by name to access it's value (camelCase)
 - you *define/declare* a variable to uniquely identify it.(what data to hold, data type, provide an initial value(optional))
 - declaration: val count: Int = 2.
 This statement creates an Int value that holds 2.